rigetti/grove/docs/vqe/vqe_example.rst

 Links and further reading
 -------------------------

 This concludes our brief tour of VQE.
-There is lots of fascinating literature about this algorithm out there and we encourage you to both explore those topics as well as come up with new ideas using this library.
+There is a lot of fascinating literature about this algorithm out there and we encourage you to both explore those topics as well as come up with new ideas using this library.
 Let us know if you have ideas about anything that you would like to